Configure VLANs for WatchGuard APs

 - Configure the interface to send and receive tagged traffic for each of the VLANs for your SSIDs.

-- Configure the interface to send and receive untagged traffic for the VLAN for management connections to the AP device.
+- Configure the interface to send and receive untagged traffic for the VLAN for management communications to the AP.

 For more information about how to configure the VLAN interface, see Assign Interfaces to a VLAN.